chico tri clubmore

 Runs:

-The Saturday Beginner LSD is now at 8:00 AM due to the heat.
+The Saturday Beginner LSD is at 8:00 AM for the hot days of summer.
 It is a slower paced beginner run going for up to 60 minutes.
 Meet at the 5-Mile Recreation Area near the bathrooms.
-Keep an eye on the Facebook group as this run may change start times and possibly duration as the weather heats up.
+This ride will move back to 9:00 AM when the weather starts to cool.

 CTC Track Workout: